Thames Diamond Jubilee Pageant: Powered vessels

 Following the Royal convoy came groups of powered vessels.
 These included a number of now very rare steam vessels, Alaska, the oldest working passenger vessel on the Thames, and the tugs Barking and Kennet.
 Among the working vessels were Amaryllis, umpire's launch for the Henley Royal Regatta; White Heather, the only surviving narrow-beam London canal tug; the Stork HM Customs and Excise boat, James Stevens No.14, the world's oldest motor lifeboat; and the Massey Shaw fireboat of the London Fire Brigade, veteran of Operation Dynamo, Dunkirk.
 The Dunkirk Little Ships flotilla comprised fifty-five small craft, with a further five vessels in other sections.
 They included Sir Malcolm Campbell's Blue Bird of Chelsea, the Breda from the TV series The Prisoner, and MTB102 which also carried Churchill and Eisenhower on 3 June 1944 to view the D-Day fleet.
-Forces vessels included Royal Naval Steam Cutter No. 438, built the year of Queen Victoria's Diamond Jubilee; RASCV Humber, the last wooden vessel in service with the Army, and Atta Boy, a launch from HMS Royalist at the Battle of Jutland in 1916.
+Forces vessels included Royal Naval Steam Cutter No. 438, built the year of the Diamond Jubilee of Queen Victoria; RASCV Humber, the last wooden vessel in service with the Army, and Atta Boy, a launch from HMS Royalist at the Battle of Jutland in 1916.
 The Cornish fishing lugger Barnabas, built in 1881, had sailed 450 miles from Cornwall for the pageant, and carried St Piran's Flag, the largest flag born by any vessel in the flotilla.

 Narrowboats and barges came from all over the UK, many travelling for weeks along hundreds of miles of inland waterways and through many locks to take part in the parade.
 They included President representing the Lord-Lieutenant of Staffordshire, Beatty from Merseyside, Hazelnut from Byfleet, Centenary from Warwickshire, Lord Toulouse from Worcestershire, Marie Celeste from Lancashire, Oh Be Joyful from Cheshire, the Mountbatten Crusader from Northamptonshire, and the Shropshire Lad and Shropshire Lass which include in their crews disabled servicemen and civilians.
 A number of Dutch barges, used as houseboats on rivers in the UK also took part.
 They were followed by launches, cruisers and passenger vessels of various kinds, containing many spectators.